Academic Catalog

 IIHGS-254 Women in the Holocaust (4 Credits)

-How did womens Holocaust experiences differ from those of men?
-An interdisciplinary exploration of gender in Central European families, ghettos, camps, and resistance, this course examines connections between the Holocaust and present day manifestations of anti-Semitism, sexism, homophobia, and nationalism.
-Readings are drawn from history, womens studies, and Holocaust memoirs.
-Cross-listed as: IIWGS-254.
+Women's Holocaust experiences differed from men's.
+This course is an interdisciplinary exploration of gender in Central European families, ghettos, camps, and resistance, and examines connections between the Holocaust and current manifestations of anti-Semitism, sexism, homophobia, and nationalism.
+Readings are drawn from history, women's studies, and Holocaust memoirs.

 IIHGS-256 Memory & Militarism Lat.
 Amer (4 Credits)